 How to Clean Battery Corrosion in the Safest and Most Efficient Way

-The question of how to clean battery corrosion as efficiently and safely as possible is one that dates back to the first lead-acid batteries used for cars, trucks and other vehicles.
+The question of how to clean car battery corrosion as efficiently and safely as possible is one that dates back to the first lead-acid batteries used for cars, trucks and other vehicles.
 If you have a little experience tinkering with your car, you already know just how important your battery can be.
 Your car can’t run without it, and corrosion can impair the normal functioning of your car’s electric system, and may even impair the connection to your battery or destroy your battery entirely.
 Leaving corrosion unattended to will make things a lot worse over time.
+Which battery is right for your vehcile.

 How Does Battery Corrosion Affect Your Car?